Explore health content from A to Z.

 AMLODIPINE; BENAZEPRIL (am LOE di peen; ben AY ze pril) is a combination of two drugs.
 It is used to treat high blood pressure.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take the capsules with or without food.
-Do not significantly increase grapefruit juice intake while taking this drug, or avoid grapefruit juice if possible.
 Take your doses at regular intervals.
 Do not take your medicine more often then directed.
 Do not stop taking except on the advice of your doctor or health care professional.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.